Total Quality Management (TQM) is an approach that seeks to improve quality and performance which will meet or exceed customer expectations.

 If the variation in the process could be removed this would lead to a higher level of quality in the end product.

-By the 1970’s the notion of total quality was being discussed.
-This was seen as company-wide quality control that involves all employees from top management to the workers, in quality control.
-In the next decade more non-Japanese companies were introducing quality management procedures that based on the results seen in Japan.
+By the 1970s the notion of total quality was being discussed.
+This was seen as company-wide quality control that involved all employees from top management to the workers, in quality control.
+In the next decade, more non-Japanese companies were introducing quality management procedures based on the results seen in Japan.

 The new wave of quality control became known as Total Quality Management, which was used to describe the many quality-focused strategies and techniques that became the center of focus for the quality movement.

 TQM can be defined as the management of initiatives and procedures that are aimed at achieving the delivery of quality products and services.
 A number of key principles can be identified in defining TQM, including:

 - Executive Management: Top management should act as the main driver for TQM and create an environment that ensures its success.

 - Training: Employees should receive regular training on the methods and concepts of quality.